brittlewis12/witness-budgets/witness-budgets.md

 ---

-**⚠️ CRITICAL: C1 Extractability**
+**Critical: C1 extractability**

-**C1 provides NO witness extraction.** Only consumer computations that are explicitly proven invariant under representative choice are extractable.
+**C1 provides no witness extraction.** Only consumer computations that are explicitly proven invariant under representative choice are extractable.
 Propositional truncation `∥∃x.P∥` cannot be eliminated into `Type` to obtain a witness without classical choice (which would bump the budget to C3+).

 **What C1 allows:** If you have `∥∃x.P x∥` and a function `f` that you prove is invariant (same result for all witnesses), then you can extract the result of `f`.
 The witness itself remains inaccessible.